Return of migrants from Bihar to workplace in Telangana triggers political spat

 The return of over 200 workers from Bihar to work in Telangana triggered a war of words between the RJD and the BJP on Friday, with the opposition party leader Tejashwi Yadav accusing the state government of forcing the labourers to migrate during a lockdown.
 But the Bihar BJP hit back at Yadav, charging him with playing "Twitter politics" from Delhi instead of hitting the ground back home and serving the people in the hour of need.

-Modi has hailed the development as recognition of Shram Shakti (the power of labour) of Bihar.
+Modi has hailed the return of workers to Telangana as recognition of Shram Shakti (the power of labour) of Bihar.
 On Thursday, he claimed workers from many parts of the state were preferring to resume work, notwithstanding the coronavirus pandemic, and the rice mill workers had been incentivized by the Telangana government with a special package.
-The state BJP, in turn, criticised Yadav for sitting in Delhi during a pandemic.
+The state BJP criticised Yadav for sitting in Delhi during a pandemic.

 "We thought Tejashwi Yadav goes to Delhi for lessons in political science from Manoj Jha (RJD Rajya Sabha member and Delhi University academician), but it seems he is interested in economics as well," said BJP spokesman Nikhil Anand in a statement.
 But he would have done better to go to Sushil Modi who has handled the finance portfolio for a decade and a half, Anand said, adding, "Instead he is making a fool of himself by resorting to fanciful terminology like forced exodus and reverse migration."
 Every day migrants from other parts of the country are returning to Bihar in droves and they are being welcomed and taken care of by the state government, he said.